jhui/jhui.github.io/_posts/2018-02-18-How-to-start-a-deep-learning-project.markdown

 * Mini-batch size
 * Learning rate
 * Regularization factors
-* Layer specific hyperparameters (like dropout)
+* Layer-specific hyperparameters (like dropout)

 #### Mini-batch size

 We use our first implementation as a baseline for comparison.
 You can use proven models as a baseline instead.
 Typical batch size is either 8, 16, 32 or 64.
 If the batch size is too small, the gradient descent will not be smooth.
-The model is slow to learn and the he loss may oscillates.
+The model is slow to learn and the loss may oscillate.
 If the batch size is too high, the time to complete one training iteration (one round of update) will be long with relatively small returns.
 For our project, we drop the batch size lower because each training iteration takes too long.
 We monitor the overall learning speed and the loss closely.
 If it oscillates too much, we know we are going too far.
 Batch size impacts hyperparameters like regularization factors.
 Once we determine the batch size, we usually lock the value.

 #### Learning rate & regularization factors